The agent skill bundle is the machine-readable manual that teaches an AI agent

 how to drive Hoody.
 It is published as static files at

-without any authentication, embed URLs into prompts, and load deeper detail on
+so agents can fetch it without any authentication, embed URLs into prompts, and

 The bundle is built around progressive disclosure: an agent loads the